 The short hair of this Cur is easy to groom.
 Occasionally comb and brush to remove dead and loose hair.
 Bathe only when necessary as bathing can dry out the skin, causing skin problems.
 Keep the ear canal free of excess hair and the toenails clipped.

-Florida.
-A true working dog, the Florida/Cracker Cur dog is not bred for looks, but its working ability.
+Originating from Florida, this is a true working dog.
+The Florida Cracker Cur dog is not bred for looks, but its working ability.
+It is usually larger and heavier-boned than most other curs, adapted to swamplands and used as cow and hog dogs.
 It works side-by-side with its cowboys.
 Many cowboys state, "A well trained cowdog is worth the work of several cowmen."
 The first stock dogs were brought to Florida by Hernando de Soto in 1539.
 These dogs were used to round up cattle.
 When a cow escaped, it was the dog’s job to round the cattle back up and move it back with the rest of the herd.
 Some dogs would hold a cow by the nose, ear or leg until the cow was roped and branded; these were called "Catch Dogs."
 When the dogs were not out working with their cowboys, they were used as watch and guard dogs for the family at home.
 They played a big part in the lives of ranchers.